 For More Information:

-If you have any questions or would like to learn more about the requirements and benefits of the Historic Overlay zoning district, please feel free to contact Duane Hall, Planner II, who is the Historic Preservation Officer for the city.
-He may be reached at (325) 676-6230.
+If you have any questions or would like to learn more about the requirements and benefits of the Historic Overlay zoning district, please feel free to contact the Planning Services Division at (325) 676-6230.

 Follow the links below to learn more about Abilene history and our community's efforts to preserve our historic buildings.